 We are always striving to improve our facilities but due Mermaid Court being an old building we have limited disability access.
 Should you have any access requirements please speak to a member of the Academy team before booking the course.

 If you purchased a pack online this will be given to you on the first session of your course upon your arrival.
-Packs can be booked on our Materials Page or on this page when you book the course.
+Packs can be purchased on our Materials Page or on the individual course page when you make your booking.

 Please don’t wear your best clothes as there is always a chance you will get messy.
 If possible bring an apron or overalls.

-All artwork at the Academy MUST be taken home at the end of the course or it will be disposed of.
+All artwork MUST be taken home at the end of the course or it will be disposed of.
+Paintings that need to dry should be collected within a week.
+For clay sculptures that need hollowing and firing, you will receive a separate email when they can be collected.

 Health and Safety Guidelines will be provided to you at the beginning of your class.

-Sometimes our photographer will pop in to get some of our classes in progress.
-If you would like to not be photographed please let the photographer know!
+Sometimes our photographer will pop in to get some images of our classes in progress.
+We will typically inform you beforehand if photography is taking place during your class; if you do not want to be photographed please let the photographer know!

 To find out more about what’s going on at the Academy follow us on Facebook, Instagram or Twitter.
 If you’d like to share images of your course, your progress or your finished work we’d love to see them!
 Please bear in mind you must have the permission of tutors, other students and models to photograph them.